 Although it would be great if there was no substance abuse happening on college campuses, this is closer to a fantasy than a reality.

 Research shows, that approximately 70 percent of high school students have tried alcohol and about half have taken an illicit drug by the time they are seniors.
 People are most likely to begin using and abusing drugs and alcohol as adolescents and young adults.

 Some do it to try to have fun, others do it to fit in and some also do it to help academic performance.
 Whatever the reasons, young adult and adolescent substance abuse can prove problematic later in life.

-“The majority of people who have an SUD developed it before age 20.”
+“The majority of people who have a SUD developed it before age 20.”

 This is a critical window for the development of substance use disorders (SUDs), as the brain is still developing.
 Although most teens and young adults will not progress past experimentation to a fully developed SUD, even experimentation can be dangerous.
-The majority of people who have an SUD developed it before age 20, and the likelihood for developing an SUD is greater for individuals who begin using as teenagers.
+The majority of people who have a SUD developed it before age 20, and the likelihood of developing a SUD is greater for individuals who begin using it as teenagers.

-It’s critical for parents, siblings and close friends of college students to watch out for potential signs of drug or alcohol addiction.
+It’s critical for parents, siblings, and close friends of college students to watch out for potential signs of drug or alcohol addiction.
 However, without being around the person 24/7, how can you be sure if a person is abusing drugs or alcohol?
 Here are 10 warning signs of college substance abuse that people should know.